Chai Jin

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Chai Jin, Yang Zhi, Lei Heng, Shi Jin, Lu Zhishen, Xie Bao, Dai Zong, Xie Zhen, and Zhu Tong.

-Chai Jin is a fictional character in Water Margin, one of the four great classical novels in Chinese literature.
-Nicknamed "Little Whirlwind", he ranks 10th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Chai Jin is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Little Whirlwind", he ranks 10th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

-Background and history
+Background

-The novel depicts Chai Jin as handsome-looking with eyebrows like those of a dragon, eyes like those of a fenghuang, red lips and white teeth.
-He is descended from Chai Rong, the second emperor of the short-lived Later Zhou dynasty.
-The Later Zhou general Zhao Kuangyin usurped the imperial throne from Chai Rong's young son, Chai Zongxun, in the Coup at Chen Bridge of 960 AD and became the founding emperor of the Song dynasty.
-According to Water Margin, Zhao Kuangyin felt guilty about the usurpation so he treated the Chai clan well, granting them many privileges which were later passed on to their descendants.
-Among these was immunity from prosecution except for capital crimes.
-The privilege was inscribed in a danshu tiequan (丹書鐵券; literally, "iron certificate inked in red").
-Chai Jin inherits his ancestors' residence in Cangzhou, Hebei, and the danshu tiequan.
+The novel describes Chai Jin as a handsome-looking man with eyebrows like those of a dragon, eyes like those of a fenghuang, red lips, and sparkling teeth.
+He is a descendant of Chai Rong, the second emperor of the short-lived Later Zhou dynasty.
+Zhao Kuangyin, then a general of Later Zhou, had usurped the throne from the third Later Zhou emperor Chai Zongxun during the Chenqiao mutiny, and had then established the Song dynasty.

+According to Water Margin, Zhao Kuangyin felt guilty for taking the throne from the Chai family, so he treated Chai Zhongxun and his descendants kindly and granted them numerous hereditary privileges.
+Among these is immunity from prosecution for all offences except capital offences; this privilege was awarded to them in the form of a danshu tiequan (丹書鐵券; "iron certificate inked in red").
+Chai Jin inherits his ancestors' residence in Cangzhou, their wealth, and all their privileges, including the danshu tiequan.

-Lin Chong, Wu Song and Song Jiang have all sought shelter in Chai Jin's residence when they were on the run from the law.
-That is because Chai could guarantee them safety with his danshu tiequan, which also bars the authorities from searching his house.
-Fairly good in martial arts, Chai is known to open his doors to all chivalrous men and will provide them generously with money when they leave.
-Many Liangshan outlaws regard him as their protector embedded in high society.
+In the novel, some of the 108 Heroes take shelter in Chai Jin's residence after becoming fugitives or outlaws because Chai can provide them sanctuary with his danshu tiequan, which also forbids the authorities from searching and making arrests within the Chai residence.
+A skillful martial artist himself, Chai Jin is known for befriending chivalrous people and being generous with his wealth.
+The outlaws at Liangshan Marsh regard him as their ally and protector embedded in high society.